aneeshdurg/graphfinder/README.md

 `graphfinder` will find the topology connecting `n` routers with `r` links that minimizes the total number of bytes sent for the workload `tm`.

+See `tm.txt` for example traffic matrix.

 ## Status

-Currently `graphfinder` aims to be a GPU accelerated brute force search so that I compare other strategies/heuristic approximations to the optimal solution.
+Currently `graphfinder` aims to be a GPU accelerated brute force search so that I can compare other strategies/heuristic approximations to the optimal solution.
+My next step will be to try a greedy algorithm and compare the solutions.